hail-is/hail/hail/python/hailtop/batch/docs/api.rst

 Resources
 ~~~~~~~~~

-A :class:`.Resource` is an abstract class that represents files in a :class:`.Batch` and
+A :class:`.Resource` is an abstract class that represents files in a :class:`.Batch`.
+A resource may
-has two subtypes: :class:`.ResourceFile` and :class:`.ResourceGroup`.
+be external or internal.
+External resources are created by :meth:`.Batch.read_input` and
+:meth:`.Batch.read_input_group`.
+Resources may be members of groups which are created by
+:meth:`.Batch.read_input_group` or :meth:`.Job.declare_resource_group`.

+A *reference* to a resource may be *local* or *remote*.
+By default, a resource is referenced
+locally.
+A locally referenced resoruce is always downloaded to (respectively, uploaded from) the
+local file system of a job before (respectively, after) execution of the job.
+A remote reference to
+a resource is created by wrapping the resource in :func:`.resource.remote`.

 A single file is represented by a :class:`.ResourceFile` which has two subtypes:
 :class:`.InputResourceFile` and :class:`.JobResourceFile`.
 An InputResourceFile is used